 They say meeting someone at the bar never works, but we met each other on the dance floor at Tracks – the old one, not the new one for those who know Denver’s gay-scene.
 Shirtless and gyrating to the music, we met in a mist of manufactured fog and the sound of Deborah Cox in the air.
 Of course, it wasn’t until a few years later, after getting to know each other and becoming friends, that we finally did the deed.
 When we first met, we were both in long(ish)-term relationships.

 When we did make it official, whew!
 It was amazing.
 We were in the romance and infatuation phase of love and couldn’t spend enough time together.
 This twitterpation meant calling in sick – cough! cough! – to work a lot.
 We quickly cohabitated in our friend’s basement apartment.

 At that time in our lives, we were more concerned about our BMI than our credit score.
-We spent way more time at the gym than we ever spent on a budget.
+We spent way more time at the gym than we ever talking about money they way successful people do.
 We were the cobbler’s kids but with unfortunate shoes; we were helping others manage their money when we weren’t helping ourselves.

 Breaking our broke life

 After spending the weekends in the mountains and looking at property to build a vacation home, we had the clarity that we could barely afford to pay for a weekend in a hotel in the mountains, let alone buy land and build property there.
 How could we have a vacation home when we didn’t own a home from which to vacation away?
 We really could’ve used this.

 We realized that for the previous few years, we were spending unconsciously and beyond our means to make up for being bullied and picked on and, in David’s case, banished from ever seeing his family for being gay.
 We found an accepting family in the gay-scene.
 You may be able to relate.
 It may not be exactly the same, but then again that was 15 years ago.